metaphorjs/metaphorjs/README.md

 There is no dependency injector and code parser: adding one dot before variable names in templates {{.var}}
 removes the need in parser.

+MetaphorJs and all of its modules do not depend on jQuery or any other dom helper.

 // Some of the code in the library and its modules is taken from Angular and jQuery.

 ###Modules that can be used separately